Federal Ombudsman of Pakistan

-Wafaqi Mohtasib, (وفاقی محتسب), also known as the Federal Ombudsman, is a governmental institution established by Presidential Order I of 1983, during the tenure of President General Zia ul Haq.
-The primary mandate of the Wafaqi Mohtasib is to identify, investigate, address, and correct instances of injustice stemming from the maladministration of federal government agencies.
+Wafaqi Mohtasib, (وفاقی محتسب), also known as the Federal Ombudsman, is a governmental institution in Pakistan established by Presidential Order I of 1983, during the tenure of President General Zia ul Haq.
+The primary mandate of the Wafaqi Mohtasib is to identify, investigate, and address instances of injustice stemming from the maladministration of federal government agencies.
 Its role is crucial in ensuring accountability and fairness in the public sector, serving as a mechanism for citizens to seek redress for grievances caused by administrative lapses.

 Overview

 In Pakistan, the concept of establishing an ombudsman institution gained momentum over time, culminating in the inclusion of Article 276 in the Interim Constitution of 1972, which laid the groundwork for the appointment of both Federal and Provincial Ombudsmen.
 Subsequently, the Constitution of 1973 further solidified the provision for a Federal Ombudsman.
 The actual establishment of the institution occurred through the enactment of the Establishment of the Office of Wafaqi Mohtasib (Ombudsman) Order, 1983 (President’s Order No. 1 of 1983).
 This order, now enshrined in the Constitution of Pakistan under Article 270-A, officially brought the Wafaqi Mohtasib into existence, with operations commencing on 8th August 1983.

 Headquartered in Islamabad, the Wafaqi Mohtasib operates with a network of regional offices strategically located in Lahore, Sukkur, Dera Ismail Khan, Faisalabad, Multan, Quetta, Peshawar, Karachi and Hyderabad.
 This extensive coverage ensures accessibility and facilitates the institution's mandate to address grievances across the country.

 In addition to the Wafaqi Mohtasib, Pakistan boasts several other specialized ombudsman agencies at both the federal and provincial levels.
 These include: